PonyLianna/pythonQEPest/README.md

 					xxx   QEPest   xxx
 					xx              xx
 					xxxxxxxxxxxxxxxxxx
+# Introduction
 The rewritten version of Java QEPest.
 Made by PonyLianna (https://github.com/PonyLianna).

 Doesn't have any UI kit in rewrote version but still does everything that was implemented in the original.
 I hope you'll enjoy it.

+## Installation

-You can use a .exe version or build it by yourself.
-To be able to do it you'll need `Python 3.12 + pip3`
+You can use a .exe version (which you can find at https://github.com/PonyLianna/pythonQEPest/releases) or run it by yourself.

+To be able to do it you'll need `Python >3.12 + pip3` (https://www.python.org/downloads/)

 Further installation: